Physsionist/deep_architecture/README.md

 <img src="README_images/model_train_val_accuracy.jpg" width="600" height="300">

 The accuracy of the fine-tuned model (~ 85%) is higher than that of the model with partially frozen weights (~ 80%).
-This is not unexpected –– the real question is whether the ~ 5% reduction in accuracy is a worthwhile trade-off.
-We say yes considering that the fine tuned model only seemed to take twice as long to train (~ 6 minutes per epoch vs ~ 3 minutes per epoch).
+This is not surprising –– the real question is whether the ~ 5% reduction in accuracy is a worthwhile trade-off.
+We say yes considering that the fine-tuned model only seemed to take twice as long to train (~ 6 minutes per epoch vs ~ 3 minutes per epoch).

-Both models acheived fairly high accuracy for a small-scale computer vision multiclassification problem.
-In an earlier attempted model with 25 classes, we were only able to acheive 50% accuracy but given the scale our work we don't see this as a huge negative either.
-Instead, seeing as we can achieve high accuracy on a smaller problem, shows potential to achieve higher accuracy given more data (and a possible deeper model?).
+Both models achieved fairly high accuracy levels for a small-scale computer vision multi-class classification problem.
+In an earlier attempted model with 25 classes, we were only able to achieve 50% accuracy (given the scale our work, we don't see this as a huge negative either).
+This suggests that we could potentially achieve even higher accuracy levels if provided more data (and a deeper model, possibly).

 ### Training Loss vs epoch count